-Beetroot Paratha is a delicious and healthy Indian flatbread recipe prepared using beetroot puree that can be served for breakfast or lunch and is also perfect for adults or kids lunch box.
-Serve beetroot chapati with a pickle and raita of your choice.
+This Beetroot Paratha is a healthy and delicious Indian flatbread recipe made using beetroot puree, whole wheat flour, and a few spices.
+It can be served for breakfast or lunch.
+Perfect for kids lunch box or toddlers.
+Serve it with a pickle, yogurt, or curry of your choice.

-- Wheat flour: I used whole wheat flour for this paratha.
+- Wheat Flour: I used whole wheat flour.
 You can also use multigrain flour too.

 - Ajwain (carrom seeds): Crush the ajwain before adding it to the paratha.
-It gives excellent flavor.
+It gives the dish an excellent flavor.

-- Ghee or oil: I always prefer adding ghee for parathas, it makes parathas more soft and delicious.
+- Ghee or oil: I always prefer cooking parathas with homemade ghee.
+It makes them soft and delicious.

 How to Make Beetroot Paratha Recipe

-Firstly peel the skin of beetroots, wash and chop them into 2-inch pieces.
-Next, add them to a pan with some water.
+Firstly, peel the skin of 1 medium beetroot, wash, and chop them into 2-inch pieces.
+Next, add them to a pot with some water.

-Cover and cook for 5-6 minutes and turn off the stove.
+Cover and cook for 5-6 minutes, and turn off the stove.
 Once cooled, puree them in a blender without water.
+You can also cook the beets in the Instant Pot.

 Make balls from the dough.
 I was able to get six balls.